publicsamples/Xolotls-Weird-Delay/README.md

 Early in it's development, Xolotl had a screwy little, 16 stage delay effect that got axed for being a CPU hog and generally sounding odd.

-Xolotl's Weird Delay is an extended version of that delay.
+Xolotls Weird Delay is an extended version of that delay.
 It features:

 - 3 freely assignable FX slots
 - Delay, Granular, Pitch shift and filter FX